ayushlohmod/100-days-of-code/log.md

 ### Day 006: October 31, 2022 (level 2 Encription)

-1.Applied a encription to website using mongoose pacage (dotenv) 2.Also using git ignore hide the encrption key in .env file
+1.Applied a encription to website using mongoose pacage (dotenv) 2.it takes users password and encrypted using a encryption key and using a particular cipher method to a ciphertext which will make it hard for peoples to guess whats the password actually is
+3.Also using git ignore hide the encrption key in .env file

 **Link to work:**